Juxtap0se/Juxtap0se/README.md

 ## About Me

-My love for computers and technology has led me to pursue a degree in Cybersecurity.
+I'm 20 years old originally from South Africa, however I am currently staying in the Åland Islands.
+I have been interested in technology from a young age, and it has led me to develop a passion for cybersecurity.
+Looking to start a job as either a Jr. Penetration Tester, or as a Security Operations Center (SOC) Tier 1 Analyst.

 ## CTF & Training